-The CA providing an OCSP service shall specify the OCSP version number and the used standards of OCSP extensions.
-The URL of the OCSP service shall be able to be obtained from the authority information access extension.
+The CA providing an OCSP service shall specify the OCSP version number and the used standards of OCSP extensions in its CPS.
+The URL of the OCSP service shall be able to be obtained from the authority information access (AIA) extension of certificates issued by that CA.